Hunting Hidden Axion Signals in Pulsar Dispersion Measurements with Machine Learning: Observation Parameter Constraints

 \section{Observation Parameter Constraints}

 We next evaluate the axion parameter space that future radio telescopes can constrain using the method outlined above.
 In the calculations, we choose the following parameters: $\rho_{a} = \rho_{\text{DM}_{\text{local}}} = 0.38\text{GeV/cm}^{3}$ \citep{McMillan:2016jtx}, $\nu_1 = 1\text{GHz} \sim 6.58 \times10^{-7}\text{eV} $, $\nu_2 = 2\text{GHz} \sim 1.316\times10^{-6}\text{eV} $.
+We use $\rho_{\text{DM}_{\text{local}}}$ as a conservative baseline for our signal generation.
+The true dark matter distribution in the Milky Way is non-uniform, and for pulsars located towards the Galactic Center, the integrated density along the line of sight is generally expected to exceed this local value.
+This implies that our simulated signals represent a lower limit of the potential real signal strength.
+Consequently, the performance of our model is evaluated under a conservative assumption, ensuring its robustness when encountering the more prominent signals expected from actual observations.
 For the calculation of comoving distance, since we are focusing on pulsars within the Milky Way, the effects of cosmic expansion are neglected.
 Setting the redshift to $10^{-6}$ (corresponding to the Hanoi galaxy), the corresponding distance is $2.64\times 10^{20} \text{m}$.
 The next-generation radio telescopes (e.g., the Square Kilometre Array, SKA) are expected to achieve a timing precision of $10^{-8}$ s for pulsar signal time-of-arrival (TOA) measurements with 10-minute integrations \citep{Liu:2011cka}.
 Only time delays exceeding this threshold can accumulate, meaning that only the parameter space above this limit can be probed.

 The precision and uncertainty of pulse time-of-arrival (TOA) measurements depend on the target source, system parameters, and observation time.
 The TOA measurement uncertainty ($\sigma_{\text{TOA}}$) is given by \citep{2004hpa..book.....L02}: